Andy-Shao/DHAuDS/README.md

 [Official Link](https://zenodo.org/records/11071202)

 ### ReefSet-C
-The corruption version of test set of ReefSet
+The corrupted version of the test set of ReefSet
 + Sample size: 17137
 + Sample rate: 16 kHz
 + One sample length: 1.88s